 # ArgoCD automatically rolls back the cluster

-The cluster state is now auditable through git log:
+The whole history of the cluster is now sitting in git log:

 git log --oneline apps/nginx/